DrEmpiricism/Optimize-Offline/docs/Optimize-Offline-help.md

 ```

 ### -DeveloperMode
-Integrates the Developer Mode Feature into he image.
+Integrates the Developer Mode Feature into the image.

 ```yaml
 Type: SwitchParameter